Expulsion of runaway electrons using ECRH in the TCV tokamak: A simple analytical model to describe ECRH-induced RE expulsion

 \subsection{Analysis of TCV \# 77321}

-The model developed in Section \ref{subsec:High-and-Low} is applied here to TCV discharge \#77321, described in Section \ref{sec:power} and illustrated in Fig. \ref{fig:shots}, where five phases are identified where $V_{\textrm{loop}}$ is approximately constant : \begin{itemize} \item[a)] initial Ohmic plasma before RE growth (centered around $t=0.25$ s), \item[b)] lowest density, low loop voltage phase ($t=0.55$ s), \item[c)] higher density phase before ECRH ($t=0.75$ s), \item[d)] during ECRH after the RE decay phase ($t=1.25$ s), \item[e)] after ECRH is turned off ($t=1.50$ s). \end{itemize} In each phase, the measured density and loop voltage are used to estimate $E/E_{c}$ by assuming a uniform loop voltage.
-The RE loss rates are obtained from the analysis of Section \ref{sec:power} assuming \textendash{} and verifying a posteriori \textendash{} that $\nu\gg\gamma_{A}$ during ECRH.
+The model developed in Section \ref{subsec:High-and-Low} is applied here to TCV discharge \#77321, described in Section \ref{sec:power} and illustrated in Fig. \ref{fig:shots}, where five phases are identified where $V_{\textrm{loop}}$ is approximately constant : \begin{enumerate} \item initial Ohmic plasma before RE growth (centered around $t=0.25$ s), \item lowest density, low loop voltage phase ($t=0.55$ s), \item higher density phase before ECRH ($t=0.75$ s), \item during ECRH after the RE decay phase ($t=1.25$ s), \item after ECRH is turned off ($t=1.50$ s). \end{enumerate} In each phase, the measured density and loop voltage are used to estimate $E/E_{c}$ by assuming a uniform loop voltage.
+The RE loss rates are obtained from the analysis of Section \ref{sec:power} assuming -- and verifying a posteriori -- that $\nu\gg\gamma_{A}$ during ECRH.
 The main model parameters are listed in Table 1.

 The Dreicer generation rate during the ECRH phase, $\Gamma_{D}/n_{Rp}=0.015$ s$^{-1}$, is derived from estimates of the steady-state RE density and the decay rate, Eq. (\ref{eq:LC}).
 For comparison, a considerably higher estimate for the Dreicer RE generation rate during the initial, low-density, phase of the plasma discharge can be obtained from (\ref{eq:dndt}), see \ref{sec:Dreicer}, which yields $\Gamma_{D}/n_{Rp}\approx0.2\;\textrm{s}^{-1}$.
 The Dreicer growth rate is reduced by about an order of magnitude between the low density phase and ECRH phases.
 Furthermore, even in the absence of RE losses, driving a significant RE current through the Dreicer mechanism alone would take $\sim5$ s.
 With the loss rate, estimated at $\nu=10$ s$^{-1}$, the asymptotic RE density would be limited to $n_{R}/n_{Rp}=\Gamma_{D}/(n_{Rp}\nu)\approx0.02$.
 For low density Ohmic TCV plasmas in high RE current regime, RE generation is, thus, clearly dominated by the avalanche mechanism.